 Texas School of the Arts provides a comprehensive counseling program in accordance with the Texas Education Agency (TEA).
 The services provided by the School Counselor assist all students to grow to their full potential academically, socially, and emotionally.
+The counselor's mission is to foster emotional awareness and growth in artistically talented students to nurture the "whole" child.

 The School Counselor may work with the grade-level teacher(s) to develop a plan of success for students struggling to meet academic or behavioral expectations.
 The School Counselor will also meet with students and parents as they prepare for the transition from elementary to middle school.

 The school counselor may provide guidance lessons, teaching skills that develop self-confidence, responsible behavior, problem solving, decision making, interpersonal communication, goal setting, and motivation.
-A student wishing to speak to the School Counselor individually during the school day should fill out a request form available in all classrooms and in the office.
+A student wishing to speak to the School Counselor individually during the school day should notify their teacher.
 Guardians may also request an individual counseling service for their child by emailing the School Counselor or calling the front office.